Parks and Recreation

 Overview

 Molin Nature Area is a 7-acre nature area located just south of central Ann Arbor, between Packard Road and East Stadium Boulevard.
 View the Ann Arbor Parks & Nature Areas Map for location context.
-Molin Nature Area is very long and narrow with backyards flanking both sides.
+Molin Nature Area is long and narrow with backyards flanking both sides.
 Houses are visible throughout the hike through the park, but having this nature corridor in the neighborhood is a well-loved feature.
 One of the greatest rewards of a hike through Molin is reaching the furthest point of the trail and admiring the magnificent Bur oak residing there.
 It truly is an impressive display and well worth a trip to explore the nature area.

 Access and Parking